- Approach on Breast Reconstruction

 Your New Look

-Dr. Zemmel will make every effort to create a natural, proportional breast.
+Dr. Zemmel and Dr. Reddy will make every effort to create a natural, proportional breast.
 Reconstructed breasts, however, will be different from the natural breasts with which you were born.
 Your reconstructed breast may feel slightly firmer and may have a somewhat different shape than your natural breasts.
-It may not have the exact same contour as your breast before mastectomy.
+It may not have the exact same contour as your breast and before mastectomy.
 In the case of a unilateral (one-sided) breast reconstruction, your reconstructed breast may not exactly match your opposite breast.
 Therefore, a symmetry matching procedure may be necessary to obtain optimal symmetry.
-However, these small revision surgeries (“touch ups”) performed by Dr. Zemmel may improve contour and symmetry.
+However, these small revision surgeries (“touch ups”) may improve contour and symmetry.
 These differences will generally be apparent only to you.
 Therefore, you should decide what differences you would like to change and discuss them with your surgeon.
 For most mastectomy patients, breast reconstruction dramatically improves their appearance and quality of life following lumpectomy or mastectomy surgery.

 Most breasts reconstruction involves a series of procedures that occur over time.
 Usually, the initial reconstructive operation is the most complex.
 Follow-up surgery, or revisions, may be required to enlarge (breast augmentation), reduce, or lift (mastopexy) the natural breast to match the reconstructed breast.
 It is almost always performed to improve the symmetry, shape, size, and/or contour of the reconstructed breast itself.
 Often, improvements in the contour and symmetry of the reconstructed breast are accomplished by using fat grafting.
 In this procedure, fat is taken by liposuction from an area of the body (belly, thighs, buttocks) and then injected into the reconstructed breast where symmetry and contour is needed.
 These secondary procedures are outpatient procedures and rarely require the use of drains.
 The recovery time is based on the extent and complexity of the procedure, but usually ranges from 5 to 10 days.